mithil1610/flask/readme.txt

           to predict and to forecast the data
        5. The response obtained from LSTM microservice is also return back to client.

-Step2: Deploying Flask to gcloud platform
+Step 2: Deploying Flask to gcloud platform
        1: You must have Docker(https://www.docker.com/get-started) and Google Cloud SDK(https://cloud.google.com/sdk/docs/install)
            installed on your computer.
-Then, Create a gcloud project for flask.
+Then, Create a gcloud project for flask and enable the billing account.

        2: Type `docker` on cmd terminal and press enter to get all required information